yadnyeshkolte/cdac-java/mcqexams/d_4_9_2025/README.md

 c) Runtime error
 d) Hello

 ## Q9.
-Which concept allows a subclass to acquire properties and methods of a superclass? c
+Which concept allows a subclass to acquire properties and methods of a superclass?
 a) Polymorphism
 b) Abstraction
 c) Inheritance
 d) Encapsulation

-## Q10. b
+## Q10.
 ```java
 class A {
     void show() {